-- the source will be “ActiveCampaign” if you have branding turned on or "Newsletter" if you have branding turned off.
+- The utm_source is who sent the email.
+If you have branding turned on, it will show "ActiveCampaign."
+If you have branding turned off, it will show "Newsletter" instead.
 For information about turning branding on and off, see this article.

-- the content will be the subject line of your email
+- The utm_content will be the subject line of your email.

 Note that it can take over 24 hours for Google Analytics data to update so if you send a campaign you won't see that data reflected in your reports immediately.